-Ex-Gov. John H. Sununu popped up in New Hampshire this week and endorsed Donald Trump, forgetting perhaps that he disparaged and heaped scorn on Trump in a Union Leader op-ed in January 2016.
+Ex-Gov. John H. Sununu popped up in New Hampshire this week and endorsed Donald Trump, forgetting perhaps that he had disparaged and heaped scorn upon Trump in a Union Leader op-ed in January 2016.

 “Trump,” Sununu wrote, “is cut from the same big government cloth as Barack Obama … He welcomed the Obama stimulus packages, supports government-funded universal health care, and is a fan and an exploiter of eminent domain for his real estate developments.”